tomfanara/AgenticDaprDemo/README.md

   5. Receiving (Jenny) - Widgets on order.
 Use a document corpus for storing received widget stock.
 ![Alt text](contextmap-agentic-demo.png "Context map image for demo")

 This is a very familiar and general domain model with its related contexts.
 The U/D denotes an upstream/downstream relationship between contexts.
 PL denotes a Published Language as in a Sales Force API.
 CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
-The XRay icon denotes a Big Ball of Mudd or a legacy inventory system.
+The Xray icon denotes a Big Ball of Mudd or a legacy inventory system.
 We have many of the hybrid conditions found in most enterprises.

 In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreography however both should be considered)
 The orchestrator is the central manager of the agentic chat and coordinates chat completion messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.